 All due dates are absolute.
-There is no provision for late work.
 Failure to hand in an assignment on its due date will result in a lowered grade.
 Your workshop stories must be distributed no later than the class meeting before the workshop date or else you will lose your workshop turn as well as lose the benefit of my critiquing your story before it is due, which remains one week after your scheduled workshop date - no exceptions.